zendesk/ruby-kafka/README.md

 producer.produce("hello", topic: "greetings")

 # If this line fails with Kafka::DeliveryFailed we *may* have succeeded in deliverying
-# the message to Kafka.
+# the message to Kafka but won't know for sure.
 producer.deliver_messages

 # If we get to this line we can be sure that the message has been delivered to Kafka!